choirulprayoga/Robinion_Parallel_IsaacLab/README.md

-# Robinion Isaaclab User Guide
+# Robinion IsaacLab User Guide
 This guide provides the steps to set up the workspace, create a virtual environment, and test Reinforcement Learning (RL) simulation for our Robinion humanoid robot using **NVIDIA Isaac Lab**.

 ---